-Short URLs may look simple, but they play a powerful role in modern digital marketing.
+Short URLs may look simple, but they play a powerful role in modern social media marketing.

 Whether you’re a small business, content creator, or social media manager, shortening your links is more than just cleaning up clutter, it’s about performance, tracking, and audience trust.